-At every job I had, I was told that the customer was the number one concern.
+At every job I had, my employers told me that the customer was the number one concern.
 I was expected to work hard and work well.
 I was also expected to treat customers like royalty.

 That blanket expectation seems to be gone today, but you can still find good customer service if you look.
-Personally, I make note of businesses that have good customer service and tend to frequent them over businesses that don’t.
+I make a note of businesses that have excellent customer service and tend to frequent them over companies that don’t.

 You probably won’t find one shipping company as a whole that has better customer care than another.
 However, you will probably find individual branches that have better employees than others.

 My advice is to keep your eyes open and take note of the companies with the best workers in your area.
-Personally, my local post office has terrific service on a continual basis.
-Never once have I walked up to the desk and gotten bad service.
+Personally, my local post office continually has terrific service.
+Never once have I walked up to the desk and gotten lousy service.

 For that reason (among others), I use them frequently when shipping packages.
-But unfortunately, the employees you see aren’t the only employees that handle your packages.
+But unfortunately, the employees you see aren’t the only employees who handle your packages.

 Back Room Package Etiquette